 Easy Vegetable Soup is just the meal you need to kick off the fall season!
-Even without protein, it’s fantastically filling.
-You won’t believe that such a simple vegetable soup recipe can be so rich and robust, with a hearty broth simmered to savory perfection.
+Even without protein, vegetable broth soup is fantastically filling.
+You won’t believe that such a simple vegetable soup recipe can be so rich and robust, with hearty ingredients simmered to savory perfection.
 Just try it and see!

 If there’s one thing you learn to make from scratch, it should be homemade soup!
 It’s comfort food at its best!!

-As much as I love almost every meaty soup and stew out there, a simple vegetable soup just can’t be topped.
+As much as I love almost every meaty soup and stew out there, a vegetable soup recipe that’s easy just can’t be topped.

 This may be a simple vegetable soup recipe, but that doesn’t mean it’s bland!

-On the contrary: the garlic herb potatoes, tangy tomatoes, onions, and celery add all of the fresh, peppery, savory, and rich flavors you could ever want in a soup.
+On the contrary: the garlic herb potatoes, tangy tomatoes, onions, and celery add all of the fresh, peppery, savory, and rich flavors you could ever want in a vegetable broth soup.

 Need carbs to feel like you’ve had a complete meal?
-Try this easy vegetable soup with tortellini.
+Try this easy vegetable soup with tortellini or this quick tomato bisque.

 - Yellow Onion – You want a strong onion to give your soup tons of flavor, so avoid white or red onions.
 I recommend scallion or leeks as a substitute.